theupdateframework/taps/tap3.md

           // We can specify the names of multiple roles, each of which is
           // associated with its own keys and a threshold number of keys.
-          // However, we can still specify the name of a single role.
+          // However, here we specify the name of a single role.
           "roleinfo": [
             {
             // This role must sign them using all 3 of these keys.